Royal Thai, U.S. Soldiers build long-lasting bonds

+“As soon as I learned that we were going to the Kingdom of Thailand, I sent him a message,” said U.S. Army Capt.
+David Lane, Headquarters and Headquarters Company, 17th Field Artillery Brigade.

+Lane’s friend is Royal Thai Army Capt.
+Sittipat Maingiw, assigned to Headquarters, 711th Field Artillery Battalion.

-Soldiers from the U.S. Army’s 17th Field Artillery Brigade and Royal Thai Army’s 711th Field Artillery Battalion take a group photo after their capabilities and training discussion during Exercise Cobra Gold in Lop Buri, Kingdom of Thailand, March 7, 2023.
-Cobra Gold, now in its 42nd year, is a Thai-U.S. co-sponsored training event that builds on the long-standing friendship between the two allied nations and brings together a robust multinational force to promote regional peace and security in support of a free and open Indo-Pacific.
-(U.S. Army National Guard Photo by Spc.
-John Stauffer)
+Both officers would participate in the exercise Cobra Gold, held annually in the Kingdom of Thailand.
+Now in its 42nd year, Cobra Gold is a Thai-U.S. co-sponsored training event that builds on the long-standing friendship between the two allied nations and brings together a robust multinational force to promote regional peace and security in support of a free and open Indo-Pacific.

+The story of this unique friendship began well before this exercise when Lane and Maingiw were both attending the U.S. Army Field Artillery Captains Career Course in Ft.
+Sill, Oklahoma.

+There, Maingiw and Lane met, became friends, and saw that they had a lot in common, like fishing and Johnny Cash.

 |Date Taken: